 Watch your card statement.
 If you find transactions that neither you or your family made, then your information is probably compromised.

 Remember, your card doesn’t have to be physically missing to be stolen.
-Hackers can use card skimming devices on an ATM, or they could copy your card’s info and use it to make unauthorized purchases.
+Hackers can steal your identity by using card skimming devices on an ATM, or they could copy your card’s info and use it to make unauthorized purchases.

 What happens if my card has already been fraudulently used?